 The bottom of the bolt head has a slot cut into it, so that ejection is simultaneous to contact on the sprung ejector spur at the rear of the action body.

-Another good feature is the Controlled Round Feed design on the bolt.
-This allows direct engagement of the cartridge rim, as it is plucked from the magazine lips, giving a precise lower angle feeding and control of the cartridge, which improves reliability.
+The Controlled Round design on the bolt allows direct engagement of the cartridge rim, as it is plucked from the magazine lips, giving a precise lower angle feeding and control of the cartridge, which improves reliability.

-Visually, the stock is always the part of a rifle that I first notice.
-Despite being synthetic in construction, the Finnlight has old-world sporter lines, with a straight comb and an accented, dropped cheekpiece.
+I always notice the stock of a rifle first.
+Although it has a synthetic construction, the Finnlight has old-world sporter lines, with a straight comb and an accented, dropped cheekpiece.

 Moulded from two halves of plastic, the black finish is practical, while the butt section feels a little hollow.
 The fore-end is also hollow, but the sidewalls are thick enough not to twist and keep the barrel free-floating, even when a moderator or bipod is fitted.

 The Finnlight has 10 inset tactile rubber-grip panels arranged on the fore-end and pistol grip.
-Instead of the usual stippling or chequering, these have small circular rings, rather like octopus’s suckers.
-Even with water or mud on the hands, they give a very good grip.
+These have small circular rings, rather than the usual stipping or chequering.
+So even if your hands are muddy or wet, you will get a good grip.

-The recoil pad is large and well-ventilated and certainly on this .270 cartridge model takes the sting out of the rifle’s recoil.
+The recoil pad is large and well-ventilated and takes the sting out of the rifle’s recoil on this .270 cartridge model.

 One of the main attractions of the Finnlight is the barrel profile and length, which is in keeping for a practical stalking arm.
 The overall length is 22in, making it very practical.